-As the target total renewables and wind requirements are forecasted to be met in the 2015-2016 delivery year, the IPA does not recommend procuring any additional wind or generic renewable resources on behalf of Ameren or ComEd during the upcoming year.
-However, the photovoltaic and distributed generation requirements for both utilities are not forecast to be met.
-To achieve statutory compliance, the IPA recommends a one-year Solar Renewable Energy Credits (SRECs)156 procurement to meet both utilities' PV requirements for the 2015-2016 delivery year.
+As the target total renewables and wind requirements are forecasted to be met in the 2015-2016 delivery year, the IPA does not recommend procuring any additional wind or generic renewable resources on behalf of Ameren Illinois or ComEd during the upcoming year.
+However, the photovoltaic and distributed generation requirements for both utilities are not forecasted to be met.
+To achieve statutory compliance, the IPA recommends a Spring 2015 procurement of Solar Renewable Energy Credits (SRECs)176 to meet each utility's PV requirements for the 2015-2016 delivery year.
+The quantities to be procured will be based upon the "Remaining Targets" as calculated from the updated March 2015 load forecasts and will be limited to the funds available in the Renewable Resources Budget as reported at that time.
+As described elsewhere in this plan should consensus on the March 2015 load forecasts not be reached, the quantities of SRECs to be procured for the 2015-2016 delivery year will be based upon the "Remaining Target" rows of Table 8-1 and Table 8-2 for that delivery year.
+To the extent practicable, the structure, process and contracts for the procurement will be based upon those used for the last REC procurement conducted by the IPA in 2012.

 A procurement of DG resources to meet those requirements would require contracts of at least 5 years.
 Because future load forecasts could change and result in a curtailment of the existing LTPPAs from 2010, there could be risks of conflicting curtailment requirements if new multi-year contracts were entered into using funds collected from eligible retail customers.
+Therefore the IPA does not recommend any use of the Renewable Resources Budget for making new commitments beyond the prompt delivery year.
+This may constrain the use of those funds to meeting the utilities' RPS mandates rather than any broader policy goals such as fostering the development of new renewable resources in Illinois.
+Absent legislative changes to the IPA Act and the PUA, this is the limit to what the IPA can propose for use of the Renewable Resources Budget.

-The IPA thus proposes using funds collected from hourly customers to conduct a procurement from existing DG resources to allow the utilities to meet their DG requirements.
-The IPA notes that the recently enacted new Section 1-56(i) of the IPA Act requires the development of a supplemental photovoltaic procurement plan that will include photovoltaic DG resources.
+The IPA proposes using funds collected and available (as of the March 2015 load forecast) from hourly customers to conduct a procurement from existing DG resources to allow the utilities to meet their DG requirements as shown in Table 8-1 and Table 8-2, and updated per the March 2015 load forecast.
+The IPA notes that the recently enacted Section 1-56(i) of the IPA Act requires the development of a supplemental PV procurement plan that will include photovoltaic DG resources.
 To the extent practicable, and accounting for choices yet to be made on procurement structure and design, any procurement of DG resources for the utilities should be considered in a manner that could be synchronized with the Section 1-56(i) procurement process.

-The IPA recommends (see Section 8.2.1) that the ICC require the utilities to produce updated load forecasts on March 13, 2015 and to curtail the Long-Term Power Purchase Agreements ("LTPPAs") if the updated forecast indicates the renewable budget will be exceeded.157 That forecast would also be used for determining the available budget and targets for any PV procurements.
-These forecasts will also be used to plan the April 2014 forward hedge procurement event (see Section 7.3).
+The IPA recommends (see Section 8.2.1) that the ICC require the utilities to produce updated load forecasts on March 13, 2015 and to curtail the LTPPAs if the updated forecast indicates the renewable budget will be exceeded.177 That forecast would also be used for determining the available budget and targets for any PV procurements.
+These forecasts will also be used to plan the April 2015 forward hedge procurement event (see Section 7.3).